Cyphrme/Coze/README.md

 }
 ```

-#### Unicode/UTF-8/Ordering?
+#### ASCII/Unicode/UTF-8/UTF-16 and Ordering?
 Although JSON was designed in a Javascript (UTF-16) context, the latest JSON RFC
-requires UTF-8 encoding, since everyone was already using UTF-8.
-Unicode is a
+requires UTF-8 encoding, a decision that was made because all significant
+existing implementations used UTF-8.
+Unicode is a superset of ASCII and UTF-8
-superset of ASCII and UTF-8 shares sorting order with Unicode.
-This results in
+shares sorting order with Unicode.
+This results in broad, out of the box
-broad, out of the box compatibility.
-Object field order may be denoted by a
+compatibility.
+Object field order may be denoted by a canon, chaining normal, or
-canon,  chaining normal, or communicate ordering via other means.
+communicate ordering via other means.
+If applications need sorted fields, UTF-8
+order should be used.

 Note that UTF-16 (Javascript) has some code points out of order.
 For these
 systems, a small amount of additional logic is needed to correct the sort order.

 #### Binary?
 Why not support binary payloads like JOSE?
-JSON isn't well designed for binary.
-Coze uses digests which we feel is an
+JSON isn't well designed for large binary payloads.
+Instead, Coze suggests
-acceptable compromise.
-A binary file's digest is easily included in a coze,
+including the short binary file's digest in a coze message while transporting
-while the binary itself should be transported outside of the coze.
-See the
+the binary seperately.
+See the binary example above.

-binary example above.
-There's nothing stopping an application from base64
+There's nothing stopping an application from base64 encoding a binary for
-encoding a binary for transporting, although its not recommend.
+transporting, although its not recommend.

 #### Why is Coze's scope so limited?
 Coze is intentionally scope limited.
 It is easier to extend a limited standard